Cortex XSOAR Transform Language (DT)

 #

-Dealing with ArraysWe access array values just as we would any other dictionary (or JSON) key in dot notation, with an index.
+Dealing with ArraysAccess array values as you access any other dictionary (or JSON) key in dot notation, with an index.

-Under "URLScan", we have an array called "Certificates".
-If we wanted to access the "SubjectName" value of the first entry, we would use the following DT statement.
+Under "URLScan", there is an array called "Certificates".
+If you want to access the "SubjectName" value of the first entry, use the following DT statement.

 Example | Result |